Types of Worms in Dogs: How To Detect and Treat Worms in Dogs

 How do dogs get worms?

 Parasites are transmitted to dogs in a variety of ways.
-Depending on the worm’s life cycle, they may live in an intermediate host that then comes in contact with dogs or other animals.
-These intermediate hosts may be prey that they eat, such as mice, snails, or fish, or they may be insects, such as fleas or mosquitos that transmit parasites when in contact with your pup.
-Others may be present in the environment and come into contact with your pup that way.
-Each one is unique in its lifecycle and habits, but one thing they have in common is that they are bad news for your pup and you want to steer clear of them.
+Depending on the worm’s life cycle, it may live in an intermediate host that then comes in contact with dogs or other animals.
+These intermediate hosts may be prey that they eat, such as mice, snails, or fish, or insects, such as fleas or mosquitos, that transmit parasites when in contact with your pup.

 Roundworms

 Roundworms are one of the most common intestinal parasites in dogs, especially puppies.
 This worm’s life cycle includes eggs shed in the environment that are ingested by a host animal.
-Dogs can be infected, either by eating small mammals that are already infected with larva, ingesting eggs directly from the environment — or most commonly — from their mothers when they are nursing.
+Dogs can be infected, either by eating small mammals that are already infected with larvae, ingesting eggs directly from the environment, or, most commonly, from their mothers when they are nursing.
+Many dogs with roundworms show no signs of the infection, but if they do, the common signs are a bloated belly, poor weight gain, diarrhea, and/or vomiting with worms visible in the vomit.

-Many dogs with roundworms show no signs of the infection, but if they do, the common signs are a bloated belly, poor weight gain, diarrhea and/or vomiting with worms visible in the vomit.
-This is considered a zoonotic infectionopens in a new tab, meaning it can be transmitted to humans.
-In most cases when humans get roundworms, it is from direct exposure to the eggs in the environment, such as in a sandbox, garden, or from ingesting contaminated food.
-It would be very unusual for a human to get roundworms directly from a dog, but is another good reason to practice good hygiene and wash your hands and clean up thoroughly after your dog poops.
+This is a zoonotic infectionopens in new tab, meaning it can be transmitted to humans.
+In most cases, when humans get roundworms, it is from direct exposure to the eggs in the environment, such as in a sandbox, garden, or from ingesting contaminated food.
+It would be very unusual for a human to get roundworms directly from a dog, but it is another good reason to practice good hygiene and wash your hands and clean up thoroughly after your dog poops.

 Hookworms